polterguy/micro/help-files/Micro/05 - Misc classes.md

 * `justify` - Justifies text
 * `capitalize` - Transforms text such that the first character is Capitalized
 * `hide` - Hides an element
+* `jumbo-button` - Declares a large button, similar to the Desktop icons for your modules